 Unlike the burning that they do in the other parts of the island, the sugar cane here is handpicked with a machete which is why the plants are grown in a very organized way, 12 feet apart so that machetes and water can get in there.

-Besides being organic, small-batch and local, Ocean Vodka has a really unique and fascinating ingredient..the water.
+Besides being organic, small-batch, and local, Ocean Vodka has a really unique and fascinating ingredient..the water.
 It is brought to the surface off the Kona Coast from 3000 feet below.
 It is then organically purified and desalinated with a proprietary, natural filtration process that removes sodium while retaining all the rich minerals.

 Organic sugar cane and Mahalo water using solar-powered machinery equals sensational!

-Their vodka can be found 34 states and some Canadian provinces and is served on every Hawaiian Airlines flight (I know because I may have had a drink on my flight….).
+Their vodka can be found in 34 states and some Canadian provinces and is served on every Hawaiian Airlines flight (I know because I may have had a drink on my flight….).

 How about you?
 Have you been to a vodka farm or distillery?
 How about a sugar cane farm?